-With third-party integrations add-on for your IoT Security account, you are able to expand IoT Security capabilities to include product-specific features and those of the integrated products to include IoT.
+With a third-party integrations add-on license for your IoT Security account, you are able to expand IoT Security capabilities to include product-specific features and those of the integrated products to include IoT.

 Learn about the major components that constitute the IoT Security solution:

 For IoT Security to identify IoT devices and establish a baseline of their acceptable network behaviors, it needs to analyze their network activity.
 That’s where next-generation firewalls come in.
 They log network traffic to which they apply Security policy rules and then forward logs to the logging service where IoT Security accesses them.
 Depending on whether your IoT Security subscription includes data storage, the logging service either streams metadata to your IoT Security account and Cortex Data Lake instance or just to your IoT Security account.